 - a.
 The Urban Living placetype includes a range of housing options that offer McKinney's resident's choices that are accessible, attainable and appealing. - b.
-Contiguous Urban Living areas shall offer a mix of housing products and densities to avoid the over-concentration of a single housing product. - c.
-A large development project within an Urban Living area is encouraged to offer a mix of housing products and densities. - d.
-Residential developments in Urban Living areas should be designed for pedestrian appeal and community connectivity; the design of garages and vehicular access should be secondary to this primary design objective, and should be located at the rear of the buildings. - e.
-Urban Living areas should provide connections for pedestrians and cyclist within the project and to destinations in the surrounding community.
-Where appropriate, locations for future public transportation stops should be included as well. - f.
-Development projects are encouraged to include neighborhood-serving non-residential or public uses of a design and scale compatible with the overall project. - g.
-Development projects should include plazas, open spaces or other features that create gathering places and community identity. - h.
-The design of development projects should create identifiable places within the project and should reinforce the identity and brand of the District in which they are located.
+The overall residential density of Urban Living projects should be above 12 units per acre. - eb.
+Contiguous Urban Living areas shall offer a mix of housing products and densities to avoid the over-concentration of a single housing product. - dc.
+A large development project within an Urban Living area is encouraged to offer a mix of housing products and densities. - ed.
+Residential unitsdevelopments in Urban Living projects areas should be designed for pedestrian appeal and community connectivity; the design of garages and vehicular access should be secondary to this primary design objective, and should be located at the rear of the buildings. - fe.
+Urban Living projectsareas should provide connections for pedestrians and cyclist within the project and to destinations in the surrounding community.
+Where appropriate, locations for future public transportation stops should be included as well. - gf.
+Development Urban Living projects are encouraged to include neighborhood-serving non-residential or public uses of a design and scale compatible with the overall project. - hg.
+DevelopmentUrban Living projects should include plazas, open spaces or other features that create gathering places and community identity. - ih.
+The design of Urban Livingdevelopment projects should create identifiable places within the project and should reinforce the identity and brand of the District in which they are located.